AbhinavMir/networking/congestion_control.md

 $W = min(2W_{last}, W_{max}, W_{last}+\alpha \times MSS)$

-where W_{last} is the congestion window size in the last RTT, W_{max} is the maximum congestion window size, MSS is the Maximum Segment Size, and \alpha is a scaling factor.
+where $W_{last}$ is the congestion window size in the last RTT, $W_{max}$ is the maximum congestion window size, MSS is the Maximum Segment Size, and $\alpha$ is a scaling factor.

+### How widely is TCP Reno used?

+TCP Reno is widely used as the default congestion control protocol for the Transmission Control Protocol (TCP) in the Internet.
+It is the most commonly used implementation of the TCP protocol, and is used by the majority of the world's Internet service providers.
+It is also used by many applications, such as web browsers and file transfer programs, to ensure reliable data transmission over the Internet.